AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Deiteris' W-Okada Fork Lightning AI.md

             8. You can optionally go back to the Jupyter session in the right-hand sidebar of the Lightning.AI interface, to check if any error appears in the code output.

     - **Ngrok (Fast, Popular & Reliable)**
         - **How it works:** Ngrok is a popular service that creates secure tunnels.
 It requires a free account and an authentication token.
+It has a 1GB Bandwidth Free Monthly Limit https://ngrok.com/docs/pricing-limits/free-plan-limits/.
         - **Steps:**
             1. Go to the [Ngrok Dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) to get your free authtoken.
             2. In the notebook cell, paste your token into the `Token` field, replacing `'Ngrok | Horizon TOKEN'`.